-14.2 Submitting a Request for Review
+14.2.
+Submitting a Request for Review

 A request for an Assessment Review must be made in writing to the Executive Director and must include the relevant information or documentation that was not provided in the original application.
-Information related to Courses completed in an Approved Canadian Common Law Program or Approved Law Program, or Courses or examinations completed in a licensing process must be sent directly from the Issuing Institution to the NCA.
+Information related to Courses completed in an Approved Canadian Common Law Program or within a Qualifying Law Degree, or Courses or examinations completed in a licensing process, must be sent directly from the Issuing Institution to the NCA.

-14.3 Review by Executive Director
+14.3.
+Review by Executive Director